Skip to content ↓

 Curriculum at Aylsham High School

 Students have a wide and varied curriculum at Aylsham High School and achieve fabulous outcomes in national examinations.
-In line with national policy we believe that the majority of learners should follow the English Baccalaureate range of qualifications up until the age of 16.
-However we also firmly believe that a rounded education goes significantly beyond these core subjects.
+Students follow the National Curriculum throughout their time with us.
+When students enter Key Stage 4 the curriculum splits into ‘core’ and ‘options’.
+The Core Curriculum is compulsory and ensures students can access a full range of post 16 courses and employment opportunities when they leave AHS.
+However, we also firmly believe that a rounded education goes significantly beyond these core subjects.
 From year 9 all students can choose 1 subject per year as an option.
 This gives students the freedom to experience a broad range of practical and arts subjects.
 As well as the formal curriculum we are keen to promote extra-curricular activities.
 Many of our students choose to represent the school in sports, take part in drama and music events, join our Young Chamber or complete the Duke of Edinburgh Award programme at bronze, silver and gold level to name a few opportunities.
-We also offer a number of overseas visits which provide students with opportunities to expand their learning and bring the curriculum to life.
+We also offer several overseas visits which provide students with opportunities to expand their learning and bring the curriculum to life.
 These trips also allow students to learn about different cultures whilst developing life skills and social experiences.
-Locations visited would include Berlin, Iceland and Italy.
-As travel restrictions continue to ease, we would hope to increase this list to include many of the places visited pre-Covid-19.
+Locations visited would include Italy, Iceland and Canada.

 The content for our curriculum at Key Stages 3 and 4 is prescribed by the national curriculum (https://www.gov.uk/national-curriculum/key-stage-3-and-4 ).
 The timetable is organised into subjects and students are taught by specialist staff.